slittorin/home-assistant-configuration/README.md

 ```
 3. Through the `File Editor` add-on, edit the file [/config/packages/domains_entities.yaml](https://github.com/slittorin/home-assistant-config/blob/master/packages/domains_entities.yaml) and add the sensors according to above.

+## Package - HACS

+We want to have a more accurate weather integration for Sweden than the built in, so we utilize SMHI.\

 ## Package - Weather

 We want to have a more accurate weather integration for Sweden than the built in, so we utilize SMHI.\